 Change a life

-Rwanda is slowly recovering from the genocide of the Tutsis, took place between April and July 1994.
+Rwanda is slowly recovering from the genocide of the Tutsis, which left 800,000 people dead in 1994.

+The genocide of the Tutsis took place in Rwanda between April and July 1994.
 More than 800,000 people lost their lives in 100 days.
 The surviving population was plunged into a situation of extreme distress, and the genocide marked the beginning of an unprecedented ethnic conflict in the very heart of Africa.

 One necessity remains: the protection and social inclusion of people with disabilities and vulnerable people.
-Indeed, despite the economic growth and the recent development of basic services, such as healthcare, housing and education, the Rwandan population includes a large number of people who are vulnerable, both economically and from a psychological and social point of view.
+Indeed, despite the economic growth and the recent development of basic services, such as health care, housing and education, the Rwandan population includes a large number of people who are vulnerable both economically, and from a psychological and social point of view.
 Nearly 29% of Rwandans suffer from post-traumatic stress disorder and 53% from depression linked to the genocide.

 People with disabilities are also denied a role in society, and the authorities do not take care of them.
 The technical and financial resources earmarked for dealing with disability are still very limited, and civil society, energised by the numerous local NGOs which champion the rights people with disabilities, needs better support.